aliamrod/NumPy-Mini-Projects/Credit-Card-Fraud-Detection/description.md

 * Fraudulent transactions are marked as 1 (Positive class), and genuine transactions are marked as 0 (negative class)

+## Evaluation Criteria

+* `roc_auc` will be used as the primary metric for model evaluation and performance comparison.
+* We will also monitor the `precision` and `recall` for each of the models we build as they can give valuable insigns for different use-cases.

 ## Precision, Recall Matrices